fabiocosta0305/fabiocosta0305.github.io/_posts/RPG/2016-08-15-MonolythFromPast.md

 The PCs already had clashed blades against the Masters' troops and lieutenants, people that serves Masters like _Skarsh, Master of the K'tor_, serpent-men with ancient magical powers and fewer enemies, or _Sarim, the Grah'or_, master of giant and primitive men from the hill, as power hungry as is blood hungry, end even _Rhangtor, the Ancient One_, someone that found old life maintenance secrets from the time of the Demiurge.

-No matter wat, the PCs are taking some time when everyone grew awefull by seeing the Monolyth, white and big, reflecting the light of Umdaar's twin suns: if they know some legends about the Monolyth, they'll know (_Fair (+2)_ Check) that the Monolyth was absent for at least 200 years.
+No matter why, the PCs are taking some time when everyone grew awefull by seeing the Monolyth, white and big, reflecting the light of Umdaar's twin suns: if they know some legends about the Monolyth, they'll know (_Fair (+2)_ Check) that the Monolyth was absent for at least 200 years.

 Then, the adventure starts.